This is the fourth, and maybe the final version of my digital

 without using PWM and without all the disadvantages associated

-GPS / Glonass module UC530M is configured to use it's internal
+GPS module CAM-M8 is configured to use it's internal antenna, so

-antenna, so the only external component it needs is a bypass
+the only external component it needs is a bypass capacitor.
+It is

-The PCB for the clock is again designed using Cadsoft Eagle
+The PCB for the clock is designed using Cadsoft Eagle version

-version 5.12.
-The design is double sided, and design rules are
+5.12.
+The design is double sided, and design rules are quite

-quite relaxed.
-Most of the components are SMD and on bottom side
+relaxed.
+Most of the components are SMD and on bottom side of

-of board.
-Only the parts which need to be visible or are too high
+board.
+Only the parts which need to be visible or are too high for

 displays fill up the top side of board almost completely.
 Segment